godotengine/godot/README.md

 (HTML5) and
 [consoles](https://docs.godotengine.org/en/latest/tutorials/platform/consoles.html).

-## Free, open source and community-driven
+## Free and open source

 Godot is completely free and open source under the very permissive MIT license.
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
-Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
+Godot's development is fully independent and open source, empowering users to help shape their engine to match their expectations.
 It is supported by the [Software Freedom Conservancy](https://sfconservancy.org/) not-for-profit.